Akiha678/Android_Widget/README_EN.md

 - Major releases contain breaking changes after stabilization.

 Applications should pin an explicit version and avoid dynamic versions.
 Read theme values through `XinTheme` and `MaterialTheme` rather than depending on implementation-level color constants.

-## Roadmap

-- Add a sample application and a complete component catalog with screenshots and interaction examples.
-- Add Compose UI, screenshot, and accessibility tests for Button, Dialog, and Theme.
-- Add high-value Input, Card, Snackbar, Empty, Loading, and List components.
-- Establish binary API validation, Dokka, Detekt/Ktlint, and a CI release pipeline.
-- Keep `network` and `utils` empty until real requirements justify their contracts and dependencies.

 ## Contributing